efixler/envflags/README.md

 ```

 ### Adding Environment Variable Names to Usage
-`envars` provides a utility function that will add environment variable specs to usage
+`envflags` provides a utility function that will add environment variable specs to usage
 entries, while also adding a flag to a `flags.FlagSet`.

 Instead of calling `flags.Var()` as in the example above, do: